-Here’s 5 things you can start doing this week that are guaranteed to help your business drive sales, increase engagement and attract new customers.
+Here are 5 things you can start doing this week on your Northern Ireland Social Media platforms that are guaranteed to help your business drive sales, increase engagement and attract new customers.

 There’s no point updating social media one day and then letting it sit idle for the next 6 days.